Difference Between Merger and Consolidation

 So X and Y will combine all items, including assets and liabilities, for this new organization.
 And now X+Y is the only company in existence.

-Streamlining the management and improving decision making, Saving resources, money, and reinvesting funds are some of the major reasons why companies decide to consolidate.
+Streamlining the management and improving decision-making, Saving resources, money, and reinvesting funds are some of the major reasons why companies decide to consolidate.
 Launching new services in faster and easier ways.

 Improving security Streamlining provision of customer services.
-Established and uniformed operation procedures, Reduced costs through economies of scale, Elimination of redundancy, Lowered overhead expenditures are some of the benefits of a Consolidation.
+Established and uniformed operation procedures, Reduced costs through economies of scale, Elimination of redundancy, and Lowered overhead expenditures are some of the benefits of a Consolidation.

 consolidation